 Invasive Hemorrhoid Surgery

 The Hemorrhoidectomy removes the hemorrhoid completely under anesthesia, and the recuperation period can be several weeks and quite painful.
 This type of hemorrhoid surgery is only recommended in the severest of cases.
-Inability to void urine and a high infection rate can be cohemorrhoid surgeryhis surgery.
+Inability to void urine and a high infhemorrhoid surgery complications from this surgery.
 Some studies have shown a link between this hemorrhoid surgery and a lack of bladder control later in life.

 Stapled Hemorrhoidectomy or PPH surgery was developed in 1990’s as a less drastic procedure with a quicker recovery period.
 During the procedure, the anal canal tissue is repositioned with a circular stapler device, so that blood flow is reduced to the area, causing the hemorrhoids to shrink in four to six weeks.
 Usually the surgery lasts from 15-30 minutes and the patient can be back to work in a few days.
 Complications can be rare, but they include damage to the sphincter muscle, pelvic infection, or persistent pain.
 Another rare complication is rectal prolapse, where the rectum protrudes frhemorrhoids.
 Also, there is a chance that the hemorrhoids may return, and the procedure will need to be repeated.

 Many medical techniques have been developed in recent years to alleviate the pain and suffering of patients with hemorrhoids.
 These methods are a vast improvement over the traditional hemorrhoidectomy surgery which required hospitalization and a lengthy recuperation period.
 Although the success rate is not as high with these treatments, they have many advantages over invasive surgeries.
 They are less expensive and have a quick recovery period for the patient.
 They can be done in the doctor’s office or on an outpatient basis; often patients can return to work the next day.
 Results of the minimally invasive procedures have been excellent for some patients to unsuccessful in others.
 Usually, only patients with severe hemorrhoids which have not responded to any other treatments submit to these procedures.

 Minimally Invasive Hemorrhoid Surgery

 Infrared Coagulation is a technique where lasers or infrared lights are used on the hemorrhoid.
-The method causes the internal hemorrhoid to harden and dry-up.
+The method causes the hemorrhoidsl-hemorrhoids-symptoms-and-treatment/'> -->internal hemorrhoid to harden and dry-up.
 It has few side effects, but the hemorrhoids often return.